ForgeGit/ignite_wotlk/README.md

 Additionally, a brief explanation of the bug can be found in the [wow wiki section for Ignite Bugs, under the section "Known Bugs"](https://wowwiki-archive.fandom.com/wiki/Ignite_(old)#Past_changes).

-Unlike "Ignite Munching", which is a bug interaction with a section named for its own in the wiki, Ignite Vomit is just described in a one paragraph as something that can happen, but that should not be confused with the old "rolling" ignite system from pre-2.0 (known to us as "Classic").
+Unlike "Ignite Munching", which has a section named for its own in the wiki, Ignite Vomit is just described in a one paragraph as something that can happen, but that should not be confused with the old "rolling" ignite system from pre-2.0 (known to us as "Classic").

 Figure 1: Example of a vomit scenario.
 The spell before ignite crits/lands on the same timestamp as the ignite, according to logs.[3]